-- Remaining hidden in a habitation or building with the intent to commit a theft, assault, or felony
+- Staying hidden in a dwelling or building to commit a felony

 Burglary is often considered a state jail felony, punishable by up to two years in state jail and a maximum fine of $10,000.
 But if a burglary is committed upon a habitation, it is a second-degree felony which results in a maximum prison sentence of 20 years.
 Burglary of a vehicle is a Class A misdemeanor, punishable by a maximum jail sentence of one year.